amylzh07/knapsack-problem/README.md

 The user inputs values and the calculator computes the optimal amount of fruit that fit in the weight constraint but also yields the most profit.

-Coded in 2022 for a school math project.
+Coded for a school math project.